Arthur (TV series): Broadcast

-Arthur became one of the highest-rated shows on PBS Kids for several years since its debut, averaging almost 10 million viewers weekly in the U.S. It is aired in a total of 83 countries, including on: PBS in the United States; Knowledge Network, TVOntario, TFO, CBC, and Radio-Canada in Canada; several ABC channels in Australia; and BBC One/CBBC/CBeebies in the UK and PBS Kids in South Africa.
+Arthur became one of the highest-rated shows on PBS Kids for several years since its debut, averaging almost 10 million viewers weekly in the United States.
+It is aired in a total of 83 countries, including on: PBS in the United States; Knowledge Network, TVOntario, TFO, CBC, and Radio-Canada in Canada; several ABC channels in Australia; and BBC One/CBBC/CBeebies in the UK and PBS Kids in South Africa.
 It also aired in Ireland on TnaG (now TG4) in an Irish dubbed version.

 Reception

 Awards

-The series has been acknowledged with the George Foster Peabody Award and four Daytime Emmy Awards for Outstanding Children's Animated Program.
+The series has been acknowledged with the George Foster Peabody Award and four Daytime Emmy Awards.
 The television writers of The Associated Press voted Arthur as one of the top 10 television shows of the 1990s.
 In 2002, TV Guide ranked Arthur Read No. 26 on its list of the "50 Greatest Cartoon Characters of All Time".
 The show has also won a BAFTA and was nominated for 21 Daytime Emmys.